MEET THE DOCTORS

 Dr. Kildare

 Darien Davis, Dr. Kildare, was born in Los Angeles, CA until the age of ten.
-His family then moved to Detroit before moving to Chicago’s Brainerd neighborhood.
-He felt the neighborhood was “bad,” remembering 8th grade when he had to run and hide to and from school.
-“They wanted me to pierce my ear to represent membership, but I avoided it.
-Thank God.”
-When Darien transferred to Mendel he thought “it was very prestigious…the high school with the college campus.
-Plus they had a football team with a great tradition.”
-When Darien spotted Bahb Peters and learned of his dance experience, he asked him to start a dance group together.
-After some convincing, Bahb agreed and the two young men would begin practicing routines together.
+His family then moved to Detroit for two years before moving to Chicago’s Brainerd neighborhood.
+He felt the neighborhood was “bad” remembering 8th grade when he had to run to and from school.
+“They wanted Me to pierce My ear to represent gang membership, but I avoided it.
+Thank God!”
+When Darien transferred to Mendel after spending his freshman year at St. James he thought, “it was very prestigious…the high school with the college campus.”
+Darien was an athlete and football was his sport that he lettered in for 3 years, and went on to play in college.
+When Darien spotted Bahb Peters at Mendel and learned of his dance experience, Darien asked him to start a dance group together.
+After some convincing, Bahb agreed and the two young men would begin practicing routines together, not knowing what lie ahead.

 Dr. DooBig/Dr. Kiley